During your travel health consultation our travel nurse will:

 For Faculty and Staff

-If you are a faculty or staff of Wheaton College, you are able to utilize Student Health Services international travel clinic.
+If you are a faculty or staff of Wheaton College, you are able to utilize Student Health Services International Travel Clinic (ITC).
 You will need to provide immunization records and a copy of a recent physical prior to the travel consultation.
 Please complete this International Travel Questionnaire (PDF) and bring it with you to your travel consultation.
 You will be required to pay at time of service for consultation or any vaccines received.
-Student needs are prioritized during the school year, but SHS travel clinic will do their best accommodate faculty and staff schedules.
+Student needs are prioritized during the school year, but the ITC will do their best accommodate faculty and staff schedules.